There are dozens of ways to contribute in Weblate. Any help is welcomed, be it coding, graphics design, documentation or sponsorship.

 You can also specify individual tests to run:

-See Testing in Django for more information on running and writing tests for Django.
+See Testing in Django for more info on running and writing tests for Django.

-Feel welcome to report any issues or suggestions to improve Weblate there.
-In case you have found a security issue in Weblate, please consult the “Security issues” section below.
+Feel welcome to report any issues with, or suggest improvement of Weblate there.
+If what you have found is a security issue in Weblate, please consult the “Security issues” section below.

-In order to give the community time to respond and upgrade we strongly urge you report all security issues privately.
-We’re currently using HackerOne to handle security issues, so you are welcome to report issues directly at <https://hackerone.com/weblate>.
+In order to give the community time to respond and upgrade your are strongly urged to report all security issues privately.
+HackerOne is used to handle security issues, and can be reported directly at HackerOne.

-Alternatively you can report them to email@example.com, which ends up on HackerOne as well.
+Alternatively, report to email@example.com, which ends up on HackerOne as well.